wix-incubator/wix-rest-docs/guides/API Keys.md

 ```

-Add this header to the body of any of our API's.
+Add this header to the body of any of your API's.

 ## Account-Level and Site-Level API Requests

-Depending on the API, an account ID and/or site ID must be includwd in the header of the API request.
+Depending on the API, an account ID and/or site ID must be included in the header of the API request.

 For requests made at the account level, you must include the account ID in the header along with the API key for authentication.
 Some API’s will  require the site ID as well.
 This is indicated in the documentation for each account-level API.